datpersonal/haskell-autograder-v2/README.md

 --DO NOT MODIFY--
 ```

-Then add the import in the Test.hs file as below to use only those that is imported from the Solution.hs:
+Then add the import list in the Test.hs file as below to use only those that is exported from the Solution.hs:
 ```prolog
 module Test where
 import Text.Printf